pelincetin/Blocked-Floyd-Warshall/README.md

 The adjacency matrix, as explained above, should have a diagonal line of Weight 0s run throughout it.
 The remaining places should either have a weighted edge or be None.
 To come up with a random adjacency matrix, I have used the function randomIO from the module System.Random to generate a boolean and if it is false, I prepend None to the matrix.
 If it is true, I need to append a Weight that has a random integer associated with it.
 To make it random, I use another function from the System.Random module: randomRIO.
 I gave it a range of -10 to 200 and it will pick a random number.
 I then convert this Monad to an Int and create a Weight data type and prepend that to the matrix.

+### Parallel Implementation

+In order to make my program work in parallel, I called the partially dependent and inner independent phases with differing values of the for loop.
+I achieved this by calling spawnP on these functions and rewriting the phase functions so that they would not be recursive themselves.
+Additionally, spawnP requires a pure expression.
+The partially_dependent and inner_independent phase functions return a list of Weights.
+Therefore, in order for my program to compile, I had to tweak the data constructor Weight to derive normal-form data as well.
+In order for Weight to work both as a normal-form data and not, I also had to derive Generics, a GHC function that essentially allows the developer to use the same code with differing data types.

 ## Reference

 https://moorejs.github.io/APSP-in-parallel/